tianzhuwei/raycast-unblock/docs/guide/intercept-raycast.md

 Raycast Unblock adds an `x-raycast-unblock` header to requests to Raycast Backend.

 You can determine whether this is a request from Raycast or Raycast Unblock by the presence of this header, and make the backend service work properly through conditional judgment.
-(Raycast Unblock has turned off SSL check by default)

 [Related Code in activation-script](https://github.com/wibus-wee/activation-script/blob/main/src/modules/index.ts#L70-L89)